 Ideally weekly on a regular basis.
 However, if this is not possible, we can discuss other arrangements.

 How long does counselling/therapy take?

 This differs case by case as everyone is unique and it also depends on what someone brings to their therapy; what changes/ differences they want to make in their lives.
-It can be anything between six sessions to a few years.

 Can I really talk about anything?

 Yes.
 In the therapeutic relationship I offer professional boundaries, safe, confidential and non-judgmental space, where you can discuss anything, no matter how shameful or strange it may feel.

 What is the benefit of using the creative arts in therapy?